Accredited Advice Agencies

 coordinator@scottishwomensrightscentre.org.uk

-The Scottish Women’s Rights Centre is a unique collaborative project that provides free legal information, advice and representation to women affected by violence and abuse.
+The Scottish Women’s Rights Centre is a collaborative project that provides free legal information, advice and some limited representation in the civil justice process to women affected by violence and abuse.

-The Centre strives to fill the gaps that exist between women’s experiences of gender based violence and their ability to access justice by working with a specialist solicitor and an experienced advocacy worker.
-Informed by our direct work with victim-survivors of violence and abuse, we seek to influence national policy, research and training to improve processes and systems, and ultimately to improve the outcomes for women who have experienced gender based violence.
+The Centre strives to fill the gaps that exist between women’s experiences of gender-based violence and their ability to access justice by working with a specialist solicitor and an experienced advocacy worker.
+Informed by its direct work with victim-survivors of violence and abuse, it seeks to influence national policy, research and training to improve processes and systems, and ultimately to improve the outcomes for women who have experienced gender-based violence.

 Shared Parenting Scotland